EP Fitness Commitment To the Community

 We provide our members with the largest amount of high-quality fitness equipment,

 the greatest variety of exciting fitness classes, and convenient hours of

 The History of EP Fitness

-Over 28 years ago, Scott Kubitz, owner and CEO of Flex Enterprises, turned a passion for bodybuilding into a health and fitness business.
+Over 30 years ago, Scott Kubitz, owner and CEO of Flex Enterprises, turned a passion for bodybuilding into a health and fitness business.
 With drive and determination, he began with one small west side gym.
-Today, Scott owns nine local fitness facilities (5 EP Fitness, 3 Roca Fitness, and 1 EP Women’s Fitness) including a brand new 55,000 square foot EP Fitness mega-center on Lee Trevino.
+Today, Scott owns nine local fitness facilities (6 EP Fitness and 3 Roca Fitness) including a brand new 55,000 square foot EP Fitness mega-center on Lee Trevino.